hm-lang/core/proposals/intro.md

 How do we allow modifying an external instance inside a function?
 Do we use pointers?  (e.g., repurpose `@` for a pointer type?)
 Do we figure out a different way to reference an existing instance?
+Use a `fn(Value;): value` signature, which will get the moved value passed in to the function, then will use the passed out value to update the instance.  this gets rid of pointers.

 E.g., for an array of some object type:
 ```